 Perhaps all that mystery served as a catalyst for a secret ingredient in Bionicle’s success.
-LEGO had gone above and beyond in developing Bionicle’s sets, story, and marketing, but they left just enough room for the most important element: the builder’s imagination.
+LEGO had gone above and beyond in developing sets, story, and marketing that made Bionicle so memorable, but they left just enough room for its most important element: the builder’s imagination.

 3 replies on “Before Bionicle Part Two: Electric Booga-Doo”